By Jody McCutcheon

 - Be sure your coffee is ethical.
 Organic-certified coffee is best.
 It’s usually shade-grown, with all the natural benefits.
 Good crop rotation helps prevent soil erosion and depletion of soil nutrients while controlling for pests.
 All fertiliser is one hundred percent organic, like manure, compost and–surprise–coffee grounds (an ideal compost or mulch material).

 - Look for Rainforest Alliance certification on the packet, which identifies brands concerned with conservation and sustainability.
 In general, big brands like Nescafe are more suspect: the larger the company, the more decentralisation and thus difficulty in monitoring the goings-on at all stages of production.
 Buy small, benefit big!

 - Once you have the beans you want, brew them in your own French press or espresso maker.
 Avoid those pods at all costs–they’re the very definition of useless waste!

 - If you’re off to Starbucks or another cafe chain, make sure you ask for the Fairtrade or organic blend (most have at least one), and if you’re staying in the shop, ask them not to give you a paper cup!
 Whenever possible, drink from your own reusable cup.
 It’s a little more do-it-yourself, a little less convenient, but it’s the best way to enjoy a brew of environmentally responsible morning thunder.

-The bottom line?
+So ultimately, what are the health effects of coffee?
 As with everything, coffee should be enjoyed in moderation – and the best way to do so taking it in the most natural way possible.